openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When [@!OpenID.Discovery] is used, the RP MUST obtain Self-Issued OP metadata from a JSON document that Self-Issued OP made available at the path formed by concatenating the string `/.well-known/openid-configuration` to the Self-Issued OP's Issuer Identifier.

 Note that contrary to [@!OpenID.Discovery], `jwks_uri` parameter MUST NOT be present in Self-Issued OP Metadata.
 If it is, the RP MUST ignore it and use the `sub` Claim in the ID Token to obtain signing keys to validate the signatures from the Self-Issued OpenID Provider.

+These OpenID Provider Metadata values are used by the Self-Issued OP:

 * `authorization_endpoint`
     * REQUIRED.
 URL of the Self-Issued OP used by the RP to perform Authentication of the End-User.
 Can be custom URI scheme, or Universal Links/App links.
 See (#choice-of-authoriation-endpoint).